Skip to main content

 • Setting up a submission handler

-• Registering all the above logic within a single plugin
+• Registering all of the above with a single registerPlugin() call

 npm install